njtsb1/Robust_Solutions_Dynamics_365_SDK_Extension/README.md

 Daily learning

-# Creating a Canvas-type application with the Power Platform
+# Creating Robust Solutions in Dynamics 365 with the SDK Extension

 Project developed at Bootcamp Microsoft - Dynamics 365 with guidance from specialist [Luis Prado](https://www.linkedin.com/in/luis-prado-b7a71427/ "Luis Prado").